Zack Gibson: NXT UK (2018–2020)

-Gibson was announced for WWE's WrestleMania Axxess during Wrestlemania 34 weekend as part of a WWE United Kingdom Championship invitational where he lost to Mark Andrews in the first round.
-On day four of axxess, Grizzled Young Veterans retained their Progress tag team championships by disqualification against Heavy Machinery.
+Gibson was announced for WWE's WrestleMania Axxess during WrestleMania 34 weekend as part of a WWE United Kingdom Championship invitational where he lost to Mark Andrews in the first round.
+On day four of axxess, Grizzled Young Veterans retained their Progress tag team championships by disqualification against Heavy Machinery (Tucker Knight and Otis Dozovic).
 Around this time, it was revealed by Wrestling Observer that Gibson was signed to a WWE contract.

 On 16 May 2018, it was announced that Gibson would be one of the 16 participants in the upcoming WWE United Kingdom Championship Tournament with the winner of the tournament facing Pete Dunne for the United Kingdom Championship.
 Gibson defeated Amir Jordan in the opening round.
 He would go on to defeat Gentleman Jack Gallagher and Flash Morgan Webster in the second round and semi-finals, respectively.
 He would then defeat Travis Banks in the finals and would go on to challenge WWE United Kingdom Champion, Pete Dunne, the next night in a losing effort.

-In 2019, they defeated Moustache Mountain (Tyler Bate & Trent Seven) at NXT UK TakeOver: Blackpool in the finals of a tournament to become the inaugural NXT UK Tag Team Champions.
+In 2019, they defeated Moustache Mountain at NXT UK TakeOver: Blackpool in the finals of a tournament to become the inaugural NXT UK Tag Team Champions.
 After some defences, they would lose the titles to Mark Andrews and Flash Morgan Webster at NXT Takeover: Cardiff in a triple-threat tag team also involving Gallus.
-On 11 September Drake and Gibson unsuccessfully challenged Andrews & Webster in a rematch.
-They would have another title match at NXT UK Takeover: Blackpool II against the new champions Gallus, Andrews & Webster and Imperium in a ladder match where the champions retained.
+On 11 September Drake and Gibson unsuccessfully challenged Andrews and Webster in a rematch.
+They would have another title match at NXT UK Takeover: Blackpool II against the new champions Gallus, Andrews & Webster and Imperium (Fabian Aichner and Marcel Barthel) in a ladder match where the champions retained.

 In parallel to their NXT UK Tag Team Championship pursuit at NXT UK TakeOver: Blackpool II, Drake and Gibson competed in the 2020 Dusty Rhodes Tag Team Classic.
 They defeated Kushida and Alex Shelley in the quarterfinals and NXT Tag Team Champions Bobby Fish and Kyle O'Reilly of The Undisputed Era in the semifinals, before losing to The BroserWeights (Matt Riddle and Pete Dunne) in the finals.

-NXT (2020–present)
+NXT (2020–2023)

 On the 19 February 2020 episode of NXT, the Grizzled Young Veterans joined the NXT brand, defeating Raul Mendoza and Joaquin Wilde before announcing their intent to take over NXT's tag team division, establishing themselves as tweeners.
+At the Dusty Rhodes tag team classic The Grizzled Young Veterans got to the finals before losing to MSK.
+At NXT TakeOver: Stand & Deliver The Grizzled Young Veterans were defeated by MSK for the vacant NXT Tag Team Championship also involving Legado Del Fantasma.
+On the 21 July episode of NXT The Grizzled Young Veterans defeated LA Knight and Cameron Grimes.
+On the 19 July 2022 edition of NXT, Drake and Gibson were revealed as Joe Gacy's Dyad, being renamed to Jagger Reid and Rip Fowler, respectively.

+On 14 October 2023, both Drake and Gibson announced that their WWE contracts have expired and they would take independent bookings.